dog-broad/Virtual-Keyboard-App/README.md

 ## 📬 Contact

-If you have questions or suggestions, feel free to reach out!
-Social links are in my profile. 🌟
+For questions, feedback, or suggestions, don’t hesitate to reach out!
+Social links are available in my profile. 🌟

 ---